Mercury13/unicodia/README.md

 Peacetime (probably): as soon as some big font covering major non-Han set arrives.

+Emergency releases of one or two characters (e.g. currency, Japanese era): instantly, then think about their images.

 ## Fonts
 Update to beta: only if fixes major misrender and/or professionally implements new character.